craftingcity/The-Known-World/Game Notes/NPCs/ala Alaturmen/Weak Power/Orcish Shamans/Macht.md

 A politic of theirs that players would interact with.

 ## History
-Once a slave of the Hill Giants during the time of [[The Assault of the Giant Decenters]], Macht freed his clan with assistance from [[Kakurak's Chosen]] with assistance from [[The Patron Saints of Kakurak]].
+Once a slave of the Hill Giants during the time of [[The Assault of the Giant Dissenters]], Macht freed his clan with assistance from [[Kakurak's Chosen]] with assistance from [[The Patron Saints of Kakurak]].

 ## Location
 Their place of residence, work, and other locations they may be found in, such as a favorite tavern or shoppe.